If you are looking for individual certificate information, please visit the OSPI certification website.

 Why PGPs? – a one-page flyer for educators on the PGP process.

-PGP forms and support materials – for certificate renewal and program completion
+PGP forms and support materials – for certificate renewal and educator preparation program completion

 PGP FAQ – Find more information

-Certification standards and benchmarks – for all roles
+Certification standards and benchmarks – for individual roles

 Imagine these scenarios

 - A teacher creates and implements student growth goals for her focused evaluation – and now receives clock hours for her work at no cost!

 - Two teachers, a principal, and a counselor at a rural school collaborate on a year long initiative to improve school climate.
 They are hours from a major town, but with PGPs, these educators can acquire clock hours for activities right in their local school.

 - A science teacher attends a week long marine biology seminar on the Oregon coast.
 With a PGP, this teacher can use their out-of-state learning experiences to earn Washington state clock hours.